 Non-terminal endpoints will arise when the robot is approaching the corner of two walls whereby the current object (the wall that the robot was following) comes to an end.
-The robot localizes the potential corner using sonar data, aims BIRIS at the corner, and then maps the corner accurately, marking the endpoints of the two lines as terminals, i.e. the end of the wall that the robot was following, and the beginning of the other wall.
+The robot calculates the potential corner using sonar data, aims BIRIS at the corner, and then maps the corner accurately, marking the endpoints of the two lines as terminals, i.e. the end of the wall that the robot was following, and the beginning of the other wall.

-When the robot reaches the physical extremity of a line/wall, BIRIS is needed to accurately map the endpoint position.
-This is because the endpoint critically defines the geometry yet is especially hard to accurrately position using sonar.
+The other situation arises when the robot reaches the physical extremity of a line/wall.
+Here BIRIS is needed to accurately map the endpoint position since the sonar cone identifies any object inside it as a point without precision.
 Once again, the robot aims BIRIS at the endpoint of the object currently marked as "non-terminal", obtains data, transforms the data into line segments, and then calculates the exact position of the endpoint while marking it as "terminal".
 When both endpoints of the closest object line segment are marked as terminal, then the robot moves away from until a new object, not fully explored (with at least one non-terminal endpoint) becomes the new closest object.